Mohamed-Mostafa1/problem-solving/README.md

 # problem-solving
-solutions of problems from code forces and other online judges problems are from Dr. Mostafa's sheet. sheet link : https://goo.gl/unDETI
+solutions of problems from code forces and other online judges. problems are from Dr. Mostafa's sheet. sheet link : https://goo.gl/unDETI